nicklausbrown/data-science-platform-requirements/index.md

 This doc reflects in a very detailed way the various pieces that are needed for such a “factory”.
 Note that these requirements are not specific to the Iguazio Data Science Platform and they are based on a list of requirements made by our customers.
 It also outlines the requirements from the point of view of the various stakeholders: Data Scientists, Data Engineers, and DevOps.

 # Requirements
-## Common versioned API for machine learning models
+## Common API for machine learning models
 ### Implementation Details
 - The output is based on task type (classification, regression, multi-label, seq2seq)
+- API should support a form of versioning
+- Underlying prediction values should be available if masked by labels, argmax, etc...

 ### Stakeholder Benefits
 - As a data scientist, I want a common API, so that I can quickly create inference output for my models, which automatically implements production best practices agreed on by the group